envoyproxy/envoy-mobile/docs/root/api/starting_envoy.rst

 ~~~~~~~~~~~~~~~~~~~~

 Implementations of a public KeyValueStore interface may be added in their respective languages and
-made available to native code.
+made available to the library.
 General usage is supported, but typical future usage will be in
 support of HTTP and endpoint property caching.

 **Example**::

   // Kotlin
-  builder.addKeyValueStore(MyKeyValueStoreImpl())
+  builder.addKeyValueStore("io.envoyproxy.envoymobile.MyKeyValueStore", MyKeyValueStoreImpl())

   // Swift
   // Coming soon.